-We currently have the following job vacancies at New Community Church:
+We currently have the following job vacancies at New Community Church and New Community Network:

 Next Generation Children and Outreach Worker: